brimdata/zed/pkg/zng/docs/spec.md

 Following a header byte of 0x80 is a "type definition" (typedef) that binds "the next available" integer type code to a type encoding.
 Type codes begin at the value 23 and increase by one for each typedef.
-This bindings are scoped to the stream in which the typedef occurs.
+These bindings are scoped to the stream in which the typedef occurs.

 Type codes for the "scalar types" are predefined as follows: